 Crunch a few numbers and see how much you could save by cutting your family’s hair.

 The investment to cut your own hair is pretty minimal.
 It will pay for itself in a haircut or two.
-For girls’ hair, you’ll need a pair of basic, affordable haircutting scissors.
+For girls’ hair, you’ll need a pair of basic, affordable haircutting scissors or even a simple haircutting kit that includes both straight scissors and teeth scissors.
 As an untrained stylist, you really don’t need anything fancy or expensive.
 The most important thing is to reserve your hair scissors just for hair so you don’t dull the blades.

-For men and boys’ hair you’ll probably want clippers (though my mom always cut my brother’s hair with scissors, but it takes more skill).
+For men and boys’ hair you’ll probably want clippers.
+My mom always cut my brother’s hair with scissors, but it takes more skill.
 Probably the best clippers are the ones your grandma used to cut your dad’s hair.
 They were made to last for generations and actually do!

 If you didn’t inherit any clippers, there are many affordable name brand hair clippers on the market.
-We bought some Philips Norelco clippers several years ago that are still going strong, but are no longer on the market.
-Wahl, the classic brand your grandma’s clippers were, makes a very affordable set (price currently reduced to under $20 on Amazon) that consistently receives great reviews.
+Wahl, the classic brand your grandma’s clippers were, makes a very affordable set (currently priced at under $40 on Amazon) that consistently receives great reviews.

 If you’re new to cutting hair, be brave and give it a try.
 Between blog tutorials and YouTube videos, you have plenty of instruction at your finger tips.
 The best thing about hair is that it grows back.
 Even if you make a mistake, you’ll have another chance to try in a couple of weeks!